Say it with me: Homemade

 49 things I’ve learned from my ___ years of existence, in no particular order:

-1 Floss.
-2 Wear comfortable shoes.
-3 Go to the bathroom before you leave.
-4 Spend less than you make.
-5 Dance.
-6 Just because it’s free, doesn’t mean you need it.
-7 Master a recipe for something obscenely delicious.
-8 Call your grandma.
-9 Look both ways before you cross the street.
-10 Don’t speed.
-11 You will get caught eventually.
-12 Give compliments more often.
-13 Chocolate is good.
-14 Diet pills don’t work.
-15 Paying taxes sucks.
-16 Coffee with cream is good.
-17 Black coffee is gross.
-18 learn from your mistakes.
-29 Smile.
-20 Naps are good.
-21 Smell the flowers.
-22 It’s the little things.
-23 Don’t take things too personal.
-24 Go to the doctor.
-25 Buy insurance.
-26 Write a thank you note.
-27 Care.
-28 Less is more.
-29 Everyone knows more about something than you.
-30 Nobody has it all figured out.
-31 Go with your gut.
-32 Don’t overthink it.
-33 Swearing was cool when it was forbidden.
-34 Swearing can make you sound dumb.
-35 Try something new.
-36 Things are not as you remembered as a kid.
-37 Life is a solo trip with visitors, some long-term, some not.
-38 Foil doesn’t do so well in the microwave.
-39 It’s much easier to fall in love than to stay in love.
-40 Family is important.
-41 Do what makes you happy.
-42 Timing can make all the difference.
-43 My dryer eats socks.
-44 Anyone who judges you by the car you’re driving or the shoes you’re wearing isn’t worth impressing anyways.
-45 Zicam (zinc) really does shorten a cold.
-46 The store brand jelly is good enough, the store brand ketchup is not.
-47 Music is powerful.
-48 I was young when I learned thirty eight, no worries.
-49 Smiles and yawns are contagious.
+1-Floss.
+2-Wear comfortable shoes.
+3-Go to the bathroom before you leave.
+4-Spend less than you make.
+5-Dance often.
+6-Just because it’s free (or on sale), doesn’t mean you need it.
+7-Master a recipe for something obscenely delicious.
+8-Call your grandma.
+9-Look both ways before you cross the street.
+10-Don’t speed… 11-You will get caught eventually.
+12-Give compliments just because.
+13-Chocolate is good.
+14-Diet pills don’t work.
+15-Taxes are a bummer.
+16-Coffee with cream is good.
+17-Black coffee is gross.
+18-Learn from your mistakes.
+19-Smile!
+20-Naps are good.
+21-Smell the flowers but check for bees.
+22-Every little bit counts.
+23-Don’t take things too personally.
+24-Go to the doctor, don’t Google it.
+25-Buy insurance.
+26-Write thank you notes.
+27-Care about something.
+28-Less is more.
+29-Everyone knows more about something than you.
+30-Nobody has it all figured out.
+31-Go with your gut.
+32-Don’t overthink it.
+33-Swearing was only cool when it was forbidden.
+34-Swearing can make you sound dumb.
+35-Try something new.
+36-Things are not as you remembered as a kid.
+37-Life is a solo trip with visitors, some long-term, some not.
+38-Foil doesn’t do so well in the microwave.
+39-It’s much easier to fall in love than to stay in love.
+40-Family is important, revisit #8.
+41-Do what makes you happy.
+42-Timing can make all the difference.
+43-My dryer definitely eats socks.
+44-Anyone who judges you by the car you’re driving or the shoes you’re wearing isn’t worth impressing anyways.
+45-Zicam (zinc) really does shorten a cold.
+46-The store brand jelly is good enough but the store brand ketchup is not.
+47-Music is powerful.
+48-Puppies make everything better (unless you’re allergic).
+49-Smiles, yawns, and positive attitudes are contagious.

 None of these really have much to do with what I’m about to share - well, except #13.